Skip to main content

 • Trees planted in areas with lots of foot traffic, like a sidewalk or street.

-Use two wooden stakes.
+How to stake a tree – Use two wooden stakes.
 Place your hand on the trunk and see where it needs to be steadied.
 That’s how tall your stakes should be.
+Place the two stakes opposite each other into stable soil (not the root ball and away from the trunk).

 Use a soft material, like canvas strapping or tree staking straps, to attach the stakes.
 Allow enough slack, so the tree can naturally sway.
-Don’t use rope or wire, which damages the trunk.
+Don’t use rope or wire, which damages the trunk

 MULCHING